SakSal-tech/trade-capture-system/docs/DeveloperLog-03-11-2025.md

 ### Completed

 - Created and then annotated `GlobalExceptionHandler` to return a consistent minimal JSON payload: `{ timestamp, status, message }` for errors.
-- Added developer comments and guidance in the handler explaining why we mustn't change the response shape without coordinating with the front-end team.
+- Added developer comments and guidance in the handler explaining why mustn't change the response shape without coordinating with the front-end team.

 ### Learned